radical-cybertools/radical.pilot/docs/source/index.rst

 SAGA-Pilot is not a static system, but it rather provides the user with a programming library ("Pilot-API") that  provides abstractions for resource access and task management.
-With this  library, the user can develop everything from simple "submission scripts" to arbitrarily complex applictions, higher- level services and tools.
+With this  library, the user can develop everything from simple "submission scripts" to arbitrarily complex applications, higher- level services and tools.

 #########